Rufous-collared sparrow: Breeding

 The female lays two or three pale greenish-blue eggs with reddish-brown blotches.
 The eggs measure approximately 19–21 mm by 15–16 mm and weigh 2.6–2.8 g each.
-They are incubated by the female for 12–14 days, during which she spends about two-thirds of the daytime brooding or attend the nest in some other way.
+They are incubated by the female for 12–14 days, during which she spends about two-thirds of the daytime brooding or attending to the nest in some other way.
 The male helps in feeding the chicks however, which stay in the nest for about two more weeks.
 They are not very voracious, and even as they approach fledging the parents will only feed them every 10 minutes or so.
 Brood parasitism, e.g. by the shiny cowbird (Molothrus bonariensis), may occur, and breeding failure due to predation is very frequent during the incubation period.
 Predation on nestlings, on the other hand, does not seem to occur more often than in similar-sized Passeroidea.

 Physiology

 Osmoregulation/ionoregulation

 The rufous-collared sparrow relies entirely on its kidneys for osmoregulation and ionoregulation.
-It is able to tolerate a wide range of salt intake despite lacking a salt gland, however the metabolic cost in energy is too great to maintain the necessary osmoregulatory processes for an extended period of time.
+It is able to tolerate a wide range of salt intake despite lacking a salt gland, however, the metabolic cost in energy is too great to maintain the necessary osmoregulatory processes for an extended period of time.
 As a result, the Rufous-collared sparrow tends not to inhabit marine environments such as salt marshes.
 Under conditions of higher salt intake, the mass of the kidney and heart can increase up to 20%.
 This response in organ size causes an increase in basal metabolic rate (BMR) by up to 30%.
 Kidney size is also affected by the amount of water available in the environment.
 In arid environments, the urine is more highly concentrated, and the kidneys tend to be smaller than in wetter environments.